May 20, 2019 - July 20, 2020

 • Assisting in all aspects of TROSA's daily delivery of services, including TROSA's intake, medical, and program offices

-• Assisting in TROSA's administrative requirements to help keep our services running smoothly for our 500 residents and graduates
+• Assisting in TROSA's administrative requirements to help keep our services running smoothly for over 500 residents and graduates

 • Conducting, transcribing and analyzing focus groups and surveys of TROSA residents and graduates, both in-person, over the phone, and through anonymous written and online tools